 by Maz Jadallah

-Over the prior 34 months, the AlphaClone Hedge Fund Master Index (ALFMIX or “AlphaClone Index”) has outperformed its peers and the overall market on both an absolute and risk adjusted basis Our analysis period is as of the first full month the index’s became available as an ETF, January 1, 2018, through October 31, 2020.
+Over the prior 44 months, the AlphaClone Hedge Fund Master Index (ALFMIX or “AlphaClone Index”) has outperformed its peers and the overall market.
+Our analysis period is as of the first full month the AlphaClone index became available as an ETF; January 1, 2018, through August 31, 2021.

 The AlphaClone Index seeks to identify and access investment managers with high alpha potential by analyzing their regulatory holdings disclosures (Form 13F-HR).
 Other indexes use the same 13F dataset but construct their indexes very differently and, as the table above shows, generate very different results.